Z-siteA Companion to the Works of Louis Zukofsky

 27 Dec.
 1953

 Title H.T.: = Hyman Thaew, CZ’s father, who died 24 Dec.
 1953.
 In a letter to Lorine Niedecker, LZ explained his name meant “life good” in Hebrew (Henderson 132); Thaew is pronounced Tave, a variant of the Heb. tov meaning good (Scroggins Bio 142).
-According to Penberthy (12) this poem originated as a letter to Niedecker dated 27 Dec.
+As Penberthy mentions (12), this poem largely originated as a letter to Niedecker dated 27 Dec.
 1953 describing Hyman Thaew’s death: “A beautiful blue day again – I saw, as I was riding along, shop signs –”Handel, Butcher” “Shelley Plumber” – Such is this world” (HRC 20.1)—whether or not this is a description during the funeral itself is ambiguous.

 songs of degrees